 Diversity in the research workforce is a NIH priority, and a key intervention towards addressing health disparities affecting racial and ethnic minorities in the United States.
 Global health research is part of this mandate, given the commonality of disease threats around the world, the shared genetic makeup, health practices and lifestyles of groups in the U.S. and abroad, and the mobility of populations across borders.
-Towards this end, ICAP's MHIRT program provides: (1) exposure to landmark findings and current challenges in global health and health disparities research; (2) training in qualitative and quantitative research methods; (3) hands-on experience conducting mentored research in the Dominican Republic, Kazakhstan, Kenya, or Swaziland; and (4) career and graduate admissions counseling.
+Towards this end, ICAP's MHIRT program provides: (1) exposure to landmark findings and current challenges in global health and health disparities research; (2) training in qualitative and quantitative research methods; (3) hands-on experience conducting mentored research in the Dominican Republic, Kazakhstan, Kyrgyzstan, Kenya, Cameroon, Swaziland and/or additional international research settings; and (4) career and graduate admissions counseling.
 The ultimate goal, from the perspective of NIH, is for the program to contribute to a diverse global health research workforce.
-From the trainee perspective, the program provides a terrific introduction to research in global health and health disparities, as well as hands-on experience conducting research overseas.
+From the trainee perspective, the program provides a terrific introduction to research in global health disparities, as well as hands-on experience conducting research overseas.